pedalv/.NetApp/WebService/README.md

 - In 2006, Sun released JSR 224, JAX-WS 2.0 - SOAP, XML
 - In 2008, Sun introduced JSR 311 -> JAX-RS - Restful, JSON
 - to 2013, Sun improved with the realise of JSR 339 -> JAX-RS version 2.0
-- from 2013, Apache CXF build and develop services using frontend programming APIs, like JAX-WS and JAX-RS.
+- in 2013, Apache CXF build and develop services using frontend programming APIs, like JAX-WS and JAX-RS.
 These services can speak a variety of protocols such as SOAP, XML/HTTP, RESTful HTTP, or CORBA and work over a variety of transports such as HTTP, JMS or JBI.

 # SOAP can be implemented using technologies
 - Java Busines Integration (JBI)-> services written in Java running on Java EE platforms